muppet9010/factorio-muppet-streamer/README.md

     - arrivalRadius - NUMBER - Optional: the max distance the player will be teleported to from the targeted destinationType.
 Defaults to 10.
     - minDistance: NUMBER - Optional: the minimum distance to teleport.
 If not provided then value of 0 is used.
 Is ignored for destinationType of `spawn`, specific position or `biterGroup`.
     - maxDistance: NUMBER - Mandatory: the maximum distance to teleport.
 Is ignored for destinationType of `spawn` or specific position.
     - reachableOnly: BOOLEAN - Optional: if the place you are teleported must be walkable back to where you were.
 Defaults to false.
+Only applicable for destinationType of `random` and `biterNest`.
 - Example command biter nest: `/muppet_streamer_teleport {"target":"muppet9010", "destinationType":"biterNest", "maxDistance": 1000, "reachableOnly": true}`
 - Example command random location: `/muppet_streamer_teleport {"target":"muppet9010", "destinationType":"random", "minDistance": 100, "maxDistance": 500, "reachableOnly": true}`
 - Example command specific position: `/muppet_streamer_teleport {"target":"muppet9010", "destinationType":[1000, 500], "maxDistance": 0}`